JavaScript code examples in Zaps

 return {id: 1234, hello: 'world!', name: inputData.name};

-Test your action and look at the data to see the console.log result.
+Test your action and check the data to find the console.log result.

 This example expects a rawNumber in the "Input Data" field: